Wilfrid and Constance Cave Foundation

 Application Success Factors

 Since this foundation does not accept unsolicited applications, traditional application success factors do not apply.
-Instead, funding decisions are made entirely at the discretion of the trustees, who nominate causes and organizations themselves.
+Instead, funding decisions are made entirely at the discretion of the trustees, who nominate causes and organisations themselves.

 Key characteristics of this foundation's approach: